joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 ---

-title: "Protect your WordPress REST API with OAuth2 using Auth0"
+title: "Protect your WordPress REST API with OAuth 2 using Auth0"
 excerpt: In this post, we are going to add the ability to use Auth0-generated access tokens for WP REST API endpoints that require an account and certain capabilities.
 tags: [ "WordPress", "Auth0", "Best Of" ]
 featured_img: /_images/2020/12/wp-rest-api-authentication-thumb.png